Arthur Ray Law Offices logo

 • Limited online information about the attorney's credentials, bar standing, or disciplinary history

-• Website lacks pricing transparency for Chapter 7 cases and contains some grammatical errors suggesting limited professional copyediting
+• Website does not list pricing transparency for Chapter 7 cases and contains some grammatical errors suggesting limited professional copyediting

 • No mention of alternative debt solutions (credit counseling, debt management plans) that might be appropriate for some clients